Rimbik/ai-nextGen/Ovarian_Cancer_Journey_LinkedIn_Post (1).md

 It’s still uncertain how my mother’s body will respond to chemotherapy at this age, but we are doing everything possible.

 ## 🗣️ Final Thoughts
-I live in a well-connected city.
+in my native, I live in a well-connected city.
 I have access to excellent hospitals and specialists.
 I have health insurance.
 And yet — we lost 90 critical days because of **systemic inertia, assumptions, and rushed consultations.**

 If this can happen to me, it can happen to anyone.